MichaelCurrin/py-project-template/README.md

 ## About

 An easy Python CLI tool.
-Provide your URLs for webpages to scrape, whether for your own sites or by someone else.
+Provide it a batch of one or more URLs as webpages to scrape.
+Whether for your own sites or by someone else.

-It supports to formats:
+It uses two approaches, depending on the format:

 - HTML pages - The tool will go through each to load the page, take a screenshot of the _entire_ page and save it a PNG file.
-- PDF pages - For files ending in `.pdf`, the file will be downloaded as as `.pdf` file (for speed and reliability) instead of trying to take a screenshot (which could be massive for PDFs with many pages).
+- Binary data - For files with a PDF or image extension, the file will be downloaded directly (for speed and reliability) instead of trying to take a screenshot (which could be massive for PDFs with many pages).

 Use-cases: